 YouTube has over one billion users who log in each month, representing over a third of the Internet.
 While this number may sound daunting, YouTube gives advertisers the ability to refine targeting by location, demographic and interest.
 The best part?
 Advertisers only pay when their ads are viewed.

-There are a variety of different ad formats available on YouTube which can be mixed and matched depending on your advertising goals.
+There are a variety of different ad formats available on YouTube which can be mixed and matched depending on your digital advertising goals.
 Here’s a brief overview of the ad formats available.

 1. TrueView in-stream ads

 In-stream ads play before, after or during other videos.
 These ads are skippable after 5 seconds of viewing.

 The ads can appear on YouTube or on Google’s Display Network.
 Advertisers pay on a cost per view basis if a viewer watches 30 seconds or more of the ad.

 Discovery ads appear next to related videos on YouTube, in YouTube search results or on YouTube’s homepage.
 These ads use a thumbnail image with accompanying text.